-When students enrol in September, they receive guidance and advice from staff who have a wealth of experience in directing students onto an appropriate programme of study.
-Normally students will be signing up for a three subject (or four in some cases) Advanced level course, a BTEC Level 3 Extended Diploma or a BTEC Level 2 Diploma course.
+When students enrol, they receive guidance and advice from staff who have a wealth of experience in directing students onto an appropriate programme of study.
+Most students will enrol onto a three-subject programme consisting of Advanced Level or other vocational option; a BTEC Level 3 Extended Diploma or a BTEC Level 2 Diploma course alongside one or more GCSE resit.

-The government requires that students who do not have a grade 4 or above in English GCSE or Maths GCSE must follow a suitable course leading to that qualification.
+The Government requires that students who do not have a grade 4 or above in English GCSE or Maths GCSE must follow a suitable course leading to that qualification.